 The Safety Net Advocacy Coalition (SNAC) is a group of individuals and organizations committed to defending and strengthening Florida's safety net programs.
-These programs include SNAP (Supplemental Nutrition Assistance Program), TANF (Temporary Assistance to Needy Families), WIC (Special Supplemental Nutrition Program for Women, Infants, and Children), Medicaid, and Reemployment Assistance (Unemployment Insurance).
+These programs include Medicaid, Reemployment Assistance (Unemployment Insurance), SNAP (Supplemental Nutrition Assistance Program), TANF (Temporary Assistance to Needy Families), and WIC (Special Supplemental Nutrition Program for Women, Infants, and Children).

-Members represent 130 organizations including food banks, faith-based organizations, local funders and foundations, research and advocacy groups, direct service and community-based organizations, legal services, and other interest groups.
+Members represent more than 130 organizations including direct service and community-based organizations, faith-based organizations, local funders and foundations, research and advocacy groups, legal services, food banks, and other interested groups.